How to become a corporation

 What is a corporation?

-What are the corporation types?
+What are the types of corporations?

 1. C corporation: